mimblewimble/grin/doc/intro.md

 the previous sections.
 This can't be easily detected because even if _x_ is negative, the corresponding point `x*H` on the curve looks like any other.

-To solve this problem, MimbleWimble leverages another cryptographic concept (also coming from Confidential Transactions) called range proofs: a proof that a number falls within a given range, without revealing the number.
+To solve this problem, Mimblewimble leverages another cryptographic concept (also coming from Confidential Transactions) called range proofs: a proof that a number falls within a given range, without revealing the number.
 We won't elaborate on the range proof, but you just need to know